Use This Timeline To Follow The Golden State Killer's Crimes In 'I'll Be Gone In The Dark'

-Michelle McNamara was determined to bring a serial killer to light.
-McNamara, who died in 2016, ran a blog called True Crime Diary where she investigated crimes committed by what police then believed to be two different people.
-The killer, also known as the East Area Rapist, the Original Night Stalker, and the Diamond Knot Killer, burglarized hundreds of houses and committed rapes, assaults, and killings.
-The crimes, which began in 1976, continued for a decade, terrorizing California.
-In 2001, DNA confirmed they were actually the same person.
+Writer Michelle McNamara was determined to bring a serial killer to light.
+McNamara, who very sadly died in 2016, ran a blog called True Crime Diary where she became by the crimes of one particular killer; the East Area Rapist.
+Also known as the Original Night Stalker, and the Diamond Knot Killer, he burglarised hundreds of houses and committed rapes, assaults, and killings.
+The crimes, which began in 1976, continued for a decade, terrorising California.
+In 2001, without anyone being caught thus far, DNA confirmed the crimes were actually committed by the same person.
 McNamara brought attention to the case through her blog and eventual book, coining the term Golden State Killer.

 Advertisement